 Lance was formerly the Assistant Director at the Youth Center on Buckley Air Force Base before starting with the Colorado National Guard Family Program in November of 2013.
 Lance has worked with youth populations for 18 years in a variety of scopes including day and summer camps, church youth groups, residential treatment facilities, after school programs, special needs programs, sports programs, and military programs for the Navy, Air Force, and now Air & Army National Guard.

 “As I approach my third year of employment as the COARNG Youth Program Department Lead, I am as energized and excited about serving the families of the Army & Air National Guard as I was upon my hire date.
 The youth team and its business partners & volunteers have worked tirelessly to grow and improve the operation on just about every service delivery category.
 Many great memories with the Guard youth have already been made at our youth camps and activities, and I’ve met a lot of great Service Members and spouses along the way.
 There is still more work to be done in the process of quality control however.
 One of my favorite business quotes (original author unknown) is “The road to success is always under construction.”
 I hope to see even more Guard youth in the program in the coming year as we strive to expand our services to an awesome target market!” – Lance Ellis, 2016

 Child and Youth Program Coordinator

-“I’m so glad to be apart of the CONG family programs team.
-While it is important to support the servicemen, we are also here to serve the youth.
-I hope to enhance the child and youth program, and bridge the gaps between the national guard youth, the schools, and the community.” – Kymberly Wheeler, 2016
+“I’m so glad to be a part of the CONG Family Program team.
+While it is important to support the Servicemen, we are also here to serve the youth.
+I hope to enhance the child and youth program, and bridge the gaps between the National Guard youth, the schools, and the community.” – Kymberly Wheeler, 2016